hal/elemento/README.md

 </section>
 ```

 lead to a vast amount of `Document.createElement()` and chained `Node.appendChild()` calls.
-However using the builders, creating the above structure is as easy as
+With Elemento creating the above structure is as easy as

 ```java
 import static org.jboss.gwt.elemento.core.Elements.*;